Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

-In these equations, $v_e$ refers to the vaccine effectiveness, which we set to be $0.3$, as it has been shown that the vaccines had reduced effectiveness against infection via Omicron \cite{cromer_predicting_2023}; $\circ$ denotes element-wise multiplication; and \textbf{S}, $\textbf{S}_v$, \textbf{E}, \textbf{I}, and \textbf{R} denote column vectors containing the compartmental populations for each group.
-The ethnic groups considered were M\=aori, Pacific Peoples, Asian people, and European/Others, as they are the major ethnic groups within Aotearoa and are consistently identified in health and population data and were identified in our data \cite{ministry_of_health_new_2023,statsnz_statistical_2020,te_whatu_ora_covid-19_2025,te_whatu_ora_populations_2023}.
+In these equations, $1-v_a$ and $1-v_{ab}$ represent vaccine effectiveness against infection for those in the two-dose and three-dose compartments, respectively, while $1-v_t$ and $1-v_{tb}$ are the same for vaccine effectiveness against transmission in infected individuals; $\circ$ denotes element-wise multiplication; and \textbf{S}, $\textbf{S}_v$, $\textbf{S}_{vb}$, $\textbf{E}$, $\textbf{E}_v$, $\textbf{E}_{vb}$, \textbf{I}, $\textbf{I}_v$, $\textbf{I}_{vb}$, and \textbf{R} denote column vectors containing the compartmental populations for each group.
+The ethnic groups we considered were M\=aori, Pacific, Asian, and European/Other, as they are the major ethnic groups within Aotearoa and are consistently identified in health and population data and were identified in our data \cite{ministry_of_health_new_2023,statsnz_statistical_2020,te_whatu_ora_covid-19_2025,te_whatu_ora_populations_2023}.

+Vaccines had reduced effectiveness against infection via Omicron and as such we needed to estimate their effectiveness \cite{cromer_predicting_2023}.
+Hao et al. \cite{hao_predicting_2025} estimated vaccine effectiveness as function of time since the second vaccine dose or the third vaccine dose.
+We did not model time-dependent immunity explicitly, but instead chose representative values corresponding to the timing of the vaccine rollout relative to the modelled wave.
+Since the primary vaccine rollout in Aotearoa occurred mainly in the last few months of 2021 \cite{ministry_of_health_new_2023}, we considered that those who had not received a booster doses would have about 120 days of immunity decay.
+The bulk of the booster rollout occurred in late 2021 to early 2022, just before the modelled wave, so we considered that those in the boosted compartment would have about 50 days of immunity decay.
+Values for vaccine effectiveness can be seen in Table \ref{tab:parameter_values}.